 Thermodynamics is a field of science that deals with the quantitative relationships between energy sources, and the study of heat and work interconversion.
 There are four rules of thermodynamics, and these are: zero law states that if two systems are in thermal equilibrium with a third system, then the first two systems are in thermal equilibrium.
-The first law of thermodynamics states that, over time, entropy of an isolated system that is not in equilibrium must rise and achieve the ultimate equilibrium value.
-Third law of thermodynamics states that the temperature must approach absolute zero for entropy to exceed the minimum.
+The first law states that, the total energy of an isolated system remains constant, it is a law of conservation of energy.
+The energy can neither be created nor destroyed, it can only be transferred from one form to another.
+The second law of thermodynamics states that, over time, the entropy of an isolated system that is not in equilibrium must rise and achieve the ultimate equilibrium value.
+Third law of thermodynamics states that the entropy of a system becomes constant as the temperature approaches absolute zero.
 The viability of a given transformation is determined by thermodynamics.

 - NEET Chemistry Syllabus 2020